 Post Your Content

-You’ve taken the first steps to developing your blog.
-You’ve taken the time to brainstorm and get some ideas written down and you’ve made an outline, added your ideas under your topic headlines, written your content and posted it.
+You’ve taken the first steps to develop your blog.
+You’ve taken the time to brainstorm and get some ideas written down and you’ve made an outline, added your ideas under your topic headlines, written your content, and posted it.
 Now, you can sit back and relax and pat yourself on the back for a job well done.
 Congratulations!
 You’ve posted your first article or blog.
 How does it make you feel?
 I hope it makes you feel like you can do it all again.
-Remember, decide on your topic, brainstorm, write, post and repeat.
+Remember, decide on your topic, brainstorm, write, post, and repeat.